thomasfitz24/unit-2-interactive-frontend/README.md

   - Wind speed
   - Sunrise and sunset times
   - Country flag alongside the city name
+- Side-by-side layout:
+  - Today’s weather card is displayed on the **left**
+  - 5-day forecast cards are displayed on the **right**
 - 5-day forecast with daily temperature, min/max values, weather icons, and descriptions
 - Hourly forecast showing the next 12 time slots with temperature, icons, and descriptions
-- Responsive layout that adapts to desktop and mobile devices
+- Responsive layout that adapts to desktop and mobile devices (stacks vertically on smaller screens)
 - Accessible design with ARIA attributes, keyboard focus states, and screen reader support
 - Polished styling with bold temperature highlights, card layouts, and grid-based forecasts